gatariee/gatariee/README.md

 # 💫 About Me:
 I'm a cybersecurity student from Singapore.
+I primarily do red-teaming

 ## 🌐 Socials: